openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_compute_node.rst

   in the overcloud deployment.
 Some passwords in the file may be removed if they are not needed by DCN.
 For example, the passwords for RabbitMQ, MySQL, Keystone, Nova and Neutron should be sufficient to launch an instance.
-When the export comman is run, the Ceph passwords are excluded so that DCN deployments which include Ceph do not reuse the same Ceph password and instead new ones are generated per DCN deployment.
+When the export common is run, the Ceph passwords are excluded so that DCN deployments which include Ceph do not reuse the same Ceph password and instead new ones are generated per DCN deployment.